 Pursuant to RCW 36.160.110, Tacoma Creates must designate a percentage of total funds available annually to be reserved for a public school cultural access program established and managed by the City to increase access to cultural activities and programming for public school students resident in the City.
-Tacoma Creates will dedicate 15-30 percent of total funds to support PSCAP, inclusive of systems support.
-PSCAP expenses may be funded through any funding category outlined in 1.55.030.
+Tacoma Creates will budget 30 percent of planned expenditures dedicate 15-30 percent of total funds to support PSCAP, inclusive of systems support.
+PSCAP expenses may be funded through any funding category outlined in 1.55.030; PSCAP programming dollars may be allocated only to eligible cultural organizations.